hikikae/Api-Data-Pipeline-Integration/README_EN.md

 <p align=center><img width="50%" src="https://github.com/hikikae/Api-Data-Pipeline-Integration/blob/main/images/datawarehouse.png"></p> <br>

 ## Slack API
 The Slack integration is used to send a notification about the data upload process to avoid the need to constantly monitor the GCP platform.
+The URL of the webhook to execute the notification is unique and specific to each project.

 <br>
 <p align=center><img width="50%" src= "https://github.com/hikikae/Api-Data-Pipeline-Integration/blob/main/images/slack_api.gif"></p><br>